whiter4bbit/milliseriesdb/README.md

 ...
 ```

-Each entry corresponds to the committed offset of data file, index_file and highest timestamp of the last block in data file.
+Each entry corresponds to the committed offset of the data file, index_file, and highest timestamp of the last block in a data file.